Espie Dods House

 Espie Dods House is a heritage-listed detached house at 97 Wickham Terrace, Spring Hill, City of Brisbane, Queensland, Australia.
 It was designed by architect Robin Dods for his brother Espie Dods and was built c.
 1906.
-It is also known as "Ritas at Dods House Restaurant" and "i Central".
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 The house was commissioned for Dr Espie Dods by his mother and built next to the family home owned by his stepfather, Dr Charles Ferdinand Marks.
 It was designed by Dods's brother Robin Dods, the well known architect, as a townhouse and surgery.
 Although Dods lived in the house for only a few years before moving up the hill to Callender House, the property remained in the Marks family's possession and was let as a residence and surgery to a series of doctors until it was sold as part of the Marks' property for redevelopment.
 The Marks' home and huge weeping fig tree were demolished in 1982 and replaced with the Silverton office tower, and Dods House was converted into a restaurant as part of the forecourt development.

+Tenancy of the property changed significantly over the following century, with the ground floor and basement areas operating variously as tea rooms, a restaurant, a strip club, and a piano bar.

+From the early 2000s until 2023, the ground level rooms housed an office of the National Trust of Queensland.

+The basement level currently operates as an escape room venue and cocktail bar themed with a mysterious semi-fantasy setting.

 Description

 The house is solid brick with roughcast render, the Federation era design influenced by the Arts and Crafts movement.
 It is built on two levels, the ground floor facing Wickham Terrace, and a full subfloor which was formerly exposed as the land fell away toward the rear of the house.
 The front elevation is dominated by a gabled projection with a window bay.
 A small porch with an oval window nestles in the angle.
 The masonry fence with turned timber balusters complements the house.
 The roof is tiled in terracotta shingle tiles and features a blind dormer which is louvered and glazed.

 The house had a long wing extending back from the square core.
 A verandah, and a double width verandah room or a piazza, extended into the yard between the wing and the core on both levels.
 Internally, the entry features a black and white marble floor and timber wall panelling.
 Elsewhere, the walls are lined in plaster with substantial joinery in silky oak.
 Some ceilings are lath and plaster while others, in particular the dining room are timber.

 Four fireplaces are located at the front and rear of the building.
 Originally, the ground floor housed a doctor's consulting room, drawing room and bedrooms, while the dining room, kitchen and servants' rooms were located on the subfloor.

-The layout has been retained in the restaurant, with eating areas on the ground level and the dining room used for large functions.
-The kitchen has been enlarged, extending back in place of the verandah and piazza, and the ground level verandah now opens out onto the cocktail bar.